Welcome to today's edition of the Rush 24-7 podcast.

 Even if it was a joke, that's a serious thing to joke about.

-We're not allowed to joke about that's no, no, no.
+We're not allowed to joke about it.

 That's like being brought upon in a hotel room and being made to feel very uncomfortable.